|

 Chapter 11 - Costa, P. T., Jr., & McCrae, R. R. Personality across the life span.

-The course description found in the Baccalaureate Degree Programs Bulletin reads "General survey of various theories of personality, with emphasis on experimental findings."
+The course description found in the Baccalaureate Degree Programs Bulletin reads "Personality theories and their application to social and personality development and personality dynamics."
 This course differs from PSYCH 238 in that the 200-level course explores ideas of general concern to personality psychology such as motivation, traits and situations, the unconscious, and the self, whereas in PSYCH 438 the focus shifts somewhat more toward limited-domain theories and empirical research that tests these theories.

 My main goal for the course may not be identical with your goals, but I think it is compatible.
 My goal is simply to get you to think and talk with one another about new ideas related to recent research on personality.
 The course emphasizes understanding issues more than memorizing facts.
 I have also considered what you, the student, might want to get out of a course in personality (beyond, of course, a good grade that will help you attain your educational and career goals).
 My guess is you would like a better understanding of your own personality and the personalities of others, an understanding that might be useful for building good personal relationships and achieving a measure of status in the world.
 You may indeed learn such useful insights in this course, but I would like to make it clear that self-insight or self-improvement is not the main focus of this course.
 That goal is the focus of another course I teach: PSYCH 243, Introduction to Well-Being and Positive Psychology.